 This was the view from our campsite, just as the sun was beginning to set.
 So pretty.

-But, we didn’t actually cook our dinner at the campsite this time.
+We didn’t cook our dinner at the campsite this time.
 (Not that we did the first day, either, but that was a bit out of our control.)
-Joel, food snob that he is, had done some research and decided that we would be eating at the Cedar Pass Lodge that night.
+My husband, food snob that he is, had done some research and decided that we would be eating at the Cedar Pass Lodge that night.
 A little bit of a splurge, but well worth it, and fun, too!

 I hear they were very good, but they were also full of gluten.
 So I ordered the gluten-free buffalo burger, which used GIGANTIC portobello mushrooms as the buns and had not one, but two, buffalo meat patties which were bigger than the mushrooms.
 I have a big mouth, but not that big!
 And also, I couldn’t finish it.
 But it was definitely yummy.

-Sophia had the mac and cheese.
-If it’s offered a restaurant, it’s what she orders.
+My youngest had mac and cheese.
+If it’s offered by a restaurant, it’s what she orders.
 Doesn’t matter what else is on the menu, it’s macaroni and cheese for this girl.
 I just wish that restaurants could maybe serve something besides Kraft?

 We spent a bit of time in the gift shop, where the girls were enthralled with everything, but mostly the rocks.
 And then we headed back to our campsite and tucked in for the night.
 We were one tired bunch, and we had a lot of site seeing to do in the morning!